 THE RISE OF MACHINE LEARNING

 When determining the distinction between artificial intelligence and machine learning, it is useful to consider how they interact due to their close relationship.
-This is how AI and machine learning interact:
+This is how Artificial intelligence and machine learning interact:

-Step 1: Machine learning and other techniques build an AI system.
+Step 1: Machine learning and other techniques build an Artificial intelligence system.

 Step 2: Machine learning models are created by analysing data patterns.